con/open-brain-consent/docs/source/gdpr/data_user_agreement.rst

 Data User Agreement
 ===================

+A DUA does not provide a legal basis to share personal data (the consent does).
+A DUA allows controlling what happens to the data when it is shared.
+A DUA can be a legal instrument if the data are shared for further processing with similar purposes as the original research project (it gives a legal basis to the secondary data user).

 .. _Data User Agreement (DUA):

 This template is based on the `Donder’s Institute DUA Version RU-DI-HD-1.0. <https://data.donders.ru.nl/doc/dua/RU-DI-HD-1.0.html?2>`_.